etpedror/usermgmt/README.md

 #### Exposed Variables
 **SimpleSymbolSet**
-The set of symbols to be used when generation a password
+The set of symbols to be used when generation a password.

 ---
-## Simple azure Utils
+## Simple Azure Utils
 *SimpleAzureUtils.psm1*
-Simple azure connection tool for powershell scripts
+Simple azure connection tool for powershell scripts.

 #### Exposed Methods
 **Get-ConnectionToAzure**